 Instead, we want to work in a progressive overload format.
 Give your body a little bit of a stimulus or a challenge, then let it adapt to that challenge before doing a bigger challenge.

 The 4 Secrets to Break Through Running Plateaus and How to Finally Run Faster Without Getting Tired!
-Masterclass - July 5.
-Sign up today for Free
+Watch the Masterclass Replay.

 When it comes to changing running techniques, taking the time to think about that change will actually make your running more difficult.
 If you are making changes to your running stride, you might see a reduction in running speed in the short term.
 But I promise you’ll see a far greater impact in the long term!